GarlandKey/thinkbig/README.md

 ### **Commiting Code**

-This repo has a hook workflow to assist in the generation of [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
-When you wish to commit, please run the `git commit` command from the terminal and not the GUI.
-You will be prompted for information to build the commit.
-After you complete the prompts, the commit message will be opened in the designated editor in your `git` settings for you to preview before the code is committed.
+When leaving commits, please give a detailed description of what changes were made and where.

-If you don't want to constantly get stuck in `vi` hell, follow [these instructions](https://docs.github.com/en/get-started/getting-started-with-git/associating-text-editors-with-git) to change the default editor that `git` uses.
+### `git commit -m "Author: ..." -m "Date: ..." -m "Description: ..."`

 <br/>

 ### **Branch naming & pull requests**

-This repo is set up to not allow any commits to be pushed directly to the `main` or `develop` branches.
+This repo is set up to not allow any commits to be pushed directly to the `main` or `dev` branches.

 Create a new branch using the format `YourUserName/very-short-description`.
-When you're ready to submit a pull request, you will want to merge it in to `develop`.
-Ideally, this pull request will correspond with one or more [Issues](https://github.com/100Devs-ADHD/think-big/issues).
+When you're ready to submit a pull request, you will want to merge it in to `dev`.
+Ideally, this pull request will correspond with one or more [Issues](https://github.com/100Devs-ADHD/thinkBig/issues).

-We will submit pull requests from `develop` to `main` when we have enough meaningful changes committed.
+We will submit pull requests from `dev` to `main` when we have enough meaningful changes committed.

 <br/>